* Senate Republicans propose delay in corporate tax cut

 * European stocks set for worst week in 3 months

-MSCI’s global stock index, which tracks shares in 47 countries, declined 0.2 percent, slipping further from a record level.
-On Thursday, the global index fell 0.4 percent following 10 straight days of gains.
+MSCI’s global stock index, which tracks shares in 47 countries, declined 0.1 percent, slipping further from a record level.

-The MSCI world index has surged more than 20 percent so far this year, and some investors believe a pullback is due.
+The MSCI world index has gained more than 18 percent so far this year and some investors believe a pullback is due.

 U.S. Republican senators said they wanted to slash the corporate tax rate in 2019, later than the House’s proposed schedule of 2018, complicating a push for the biggest overhaul of U.S. tax law since the 1980s.